 From the emergence of the Internet of Things to the encroaching threat of automation, the transportation and logistics industry is in for a lot of new developments in the next several years.
 One thing that won't change, however, is the need for steadfast compliance with every regulation facing this sector.

 Trucking, freight and shipping fleets all pose potential health and safety risks, and industry members must do everything in their power to ensure that government regulations are met and that everyone from truck drivers to fleet managers follow compliance best practices.
-Here's how you can manage transportation compliance demands in 2018:
+Here's how you can manage transportation compliance demands:

 Transportation regulations lurk around every corner